 Get Your Visa

 Now is the time to brace for your first encounter with French civil servants.
 While they have a horrible reputation, I have found that they can be abundantly helpful.
 You will need a whole string of documents to seek your long-stay visa, and you should save copies or even originals of everything.
 When you apply for your residence card, after arriving on the Riviera, you will need them all again.
-To determine what type of visa you need and which documents you will need, visit the French Foreign Ministry site.
-Keep in mind that individual consulates will have varying requirements.
+To determine what type of visa you need and which documents you will need, visit the local French consulate for your country or visit the government site for French visa information and applications.

 Banner for best ice cream (café below) in Nice.